sparetype/business-documents/Contract/main_contract.md

 - If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of this contract remain in place.
 - This contract is a legal document under exclusive jurisdiction of the courts of Lee County, Alabama.

-## The Money
+## Termination
-In addition to this signed contract and a fully agreed Scope of Work, a $1500 deposit is required to begin work.
-The remaining $13,500 will be invoiced to You in equally divided payments over the next 365 days on a [monthly,quarterly] basis.
-Invoices are to be paid within 15 days of being received, after which they are considered late.
-A 10% late fee will be charged and added to any outstanding invoice balances that become late.

-#### Other Expenses
-Depending on the Scope of Work, there are likely third-party expenses associated with producing a final product.
-These could include web hosting, e-commerce merchant fees, cost of printing, and other material costs.
-I will do my best to make You aware of these costs as early in the project as possible, but You are responsible for paying these production costs.
+_I hope it never comes to this but here is an out._ You have the right to terminate this contract at any point.
+To initiate termination, all outstanding invoices must be paid in full.
+A $1000 termination fee will be assessed and due within thirty days.
+Once I receive the termination fee, I will transfer to You whatever progress has been made on the Scope of Work.

 ## Signatures